TimurKady/free-admin/docs/quick-start.md

 export FREEADMIN_DATABASE_URL="sqlite:///./db.sqlite3"
 freeadmin create-superuser
 ```
 The command initialises the ORM using the configured adapter, ensures system settings are seeded, and then creates or updates the requested user account.

+!!! info
+    You can create a superuser later.
+When you first launch the system, you'll be redirected to the superuser registration page.

 ## 6. Run the server